CWN/ddl2git/README.md

 $ ./ddl2git.sh user/password@exampledb
 ```

-Script create or use existing folder **exampledb** inside **sources** in script dir and dump DDLs to it.
+Script create or use existing folder **exampledb/** inside **sources/** in script dir and dump DDLs to it.
-Destination export structure would be like this
+Destination export structure would be like this:
 ```
 <ORACLE_DB_NAME>/<ORACLE_USER>/<OBJECT_TYPE>/<OBJECT_NAME>
 ```